 AIIB

-New Zealand’s aid to Cook Islands has typically focused on education and governance.
-Conversely, China’s support has focused on infrastructure, in particular the building of government offices, court houses, and sporting facilities.
+New Zealand’s aid to Cook Islands has historically focused on education and governance.
+Conversely, China’s support has focused on infrastructure.
 The last major financing package received by Cook Islands was a $20 million loan from the Asian Infrastructure Investment Bank, through its Covid-19 Crisis Recovery Facility.
 Despite the addition of this loan, the Asian Development Bank continues to rank Cook Islands’ risk of debt distress as low.

 ODF to Cook Islands largely conforms with regional trends.
-The largest sector for incoming ODF is government and civil society, which accounts for 32%, below the regional average of 37%.
-Development partners have also focused funds on education (14%), water and sanitation (11%), and energy (8%), all of which see allocations above the regional average.
+The largest sector for incoming ODF is government and civil society, which accounts for 32%, below the regional average of 38%.
+Donors have also focused funds on education (14%), water and sanitation (11%), and energy (8%), all of which see allocations above the regional average.

 Official development finance to Cook Islands, by policy goal Spent, share of total ODF

-Between 2008 and 2022, Cook Islands received $3 million in development financing with a “principal” focus on gender equality, and $105 million in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 0.6% of ODF received by the country, below the regional average of 2%.
-“Significant” marked gender financing made up 22% of incoming ODF, in line with the regional average.
-The largest project directly targeting gender equality in Cook Islands was the $393,000 Women’s Counselling Centre, built by New Zealand in 2012.
+Between 2008 and 2023, Cook Islands received $3 million in development financing with a “principal” focus on gender equality, and $101 million in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted less than 1% of ODF received by the country, below the regional average of 2%.
+Similarly, “significant” marked gender equality financing made up 19% of incoming ODF, slightly below the regional average.